freedomcondor/SoNS2.0-SR/README.md

 ## Guidelines
+0. We can choose to either download the ZIP of the code repo or clone from github.

-0. download the ZIP of the code repo, and unzip
+   Download the ZIP of the code repo, and unzip
 	```bash
 	unzip SoNS2.0-SR.zip
 	```